Skirmishes between White House, reporters contradict Biden’s pledge to respect the press

 “Now I know that isn’t something that anyone wants to hear in here, but what I think he was conveying, as you know, today, he might want to talk about COVID vaccines [and] some of the questions were about that he might want to talk about, and some of the questions are not always about the topic he’s talking about in that day,” she said.

-The incident with Mr. Modi is the latest example of Mr. Biden lashing out at the press.
+The incident with Mr. Modi is the latest example of Mr. Biden’s lashing at the press.

-In July, Mr. Biden snapped at an NBC News reporter for asking about the Department of Veterans’ Affairs vaccine mandate during a meeting with the Iraqi prime minister.
+During a meeting with the Iraqi prime minister in July, Mr. Biden snapped at an NBC News reporter who asked about the Department of Veterans Affairs’ vaccine mandate.

 “You are such a pain in the neck, but I’m going to answer your question because we’ve known each other for so long,” the president said.

-In June, Mr. Biden apologized to a CNN reporter after he lost his temper with her at the end of his press conference in Geneva.
+In June, Mr. Biden apologized to a CNN reporter after losing his temper with her at the end of his press conference in Geneva.

-Pressed on his optimistic view about his summit with Russian President Vladimir Putin, Mr. Biden shot back that the reporter “was in the wrong business,” later complaining that journalists have a negative view of life.
+Pressed on his optimistic view about his summit with Russian President Vladimir Putin, Mr. Biden shot back that the reporter “was in the wrong business.”
+He later said journalists have a negative view of life.

-The president also stormed off when asked about the Afghanistan exit during a briefing to discuss Hurricane Ida.
-As he walked away, the president insisted that he wasn’t going to take any questions on Afghanistan.
+The president stormed off when asked about the Afghanistan exit during a briefing to discuss Hurricane Ida.
+As he walked away, Mr. Biden insisted he wouldn’t take any questions on Afghanistan.

 Mr. Whibey said the president is trying to playfully tease the press in a grandfatherly way, but the tone is coming across as awkward rather than funny.

-“What might be fun towel snapping with the press just isn’t hitting right,” he said.
+“What might be fun towel-snapping with the press just isn’t hitting right,” he said.
 “If I were his handlers, I’d tell him to dial that back.”

-Reporters’ frustration is also boiling over in the press briefing room, where several journalists have complained that Ms. Psaki is calling on the same people every day.
+Frustration is also boiling over in the press briefing room, where several journalists have complained that Ms. Psaki calls on the same people every day.

 As Ms. Psaki concluded her briefing Wednesday, a reporter in one of the briefing room’s back rows asked her to call on journalists who sit in the back.